vEnhance/1802/src/scalint.typ

 $ op("SurfArea")(cal(S)) &:= iint_(cal(S)) dif S $
 where we also cut out the region $cal(R)$ on our cartographer's map from the notation;
 instead we write $cal(S)$ directly.

+Where does the $lr(|(partial bf(r))/(partial u) times (partial bf(r))/(partial v)|)$ come from?
+The way to picture this is via @fig-scalint-surf-cross (actually analogous to the picture we drew in @sec-jacobian-picture when justifying the Jacobian).
+If you imagine our region $cal(R)$ as a piece of paper having red and blue gridlines, then $(partial bf(r))/(partial u)$ and $(partial bf(r))/(partial v)$ correspond to little arrows on the surface along the gridlines on $cal(S)$.
+But way back when we introduced the cross product, it had a geometric definition that stated:

+- The magnitude of the cross product corresponds to the area of the little "cell" on the surface in the gridlines, shaded in @fig-scalint-surf-cross.
+  So when we add all of them, we should get the surface area!

+- The direction of the cross product is perpendicular to both the horizontal and vertical gridlines, so in fact the cross product should be thought of as _normal_ to the surface.
+  Right now we don't care about this yet, but it'll matter later on in @ch-flux.

+#figure(
+  image("figures/scalint-surf-cross.svg", width: auto),
+  caption: [Consider surface $cal(S)$ parametrized by $bf(r) : cal(R) -> RR^3$.
+    The cross product of the two partial derivatives is drawn in green.
+    The magnitude of the cross product corresponds to the small shaded area.], ) <fig-scalint-surf-cross>

 More generally if we have a function $f : RR^3 -> RR$ we could define the *scalar-field surface integral* of $f$ over $cal(S)$ as